The Price Of Quality!

 This could have been avoided by getting a puppy from a breeder that was recommended or get what she will do and when in writing.
 Take pictures of your puppy before you leave.
 This happens often!
 This type of breeder is very nice until they get your money and then you are at their mercy.
 All you can do is walk away and they keep it.
 Beware!

 The number one recommendation is to always visit where the puppy was born and raised.
 Never buy a puppy sight-unseen online.
 You should meet the parents of your puppy.
 The Mother should be friendly, outgoing and not shy or over protective.
-Where do the puppies spend most of their time?
-In a kennel removed from people or in the home where they can become accustomed to daily life?
+Where do the mother and puppies spend most of their time, in a cage or do they have a clean environment where they can interact and play?

 What Can You Expect When Getting An Angel Baby From Us?

 First, I am breeding for people who want an exquisite, loving addition to their family or for themselves.
 I am not breeding in order to place any of my babies for breeding purposes.
 All puppies must get spayed or neutered.

 I have owned and trained Maltese for 15 years.
 I started breeding my girls this year (2017).
 I get so much joy from every aspect of their pregnancy, birth, caring for the puppies but especially selecting & interacting with their new parents!
 The feeling of knowing that I had a part in changing someone's life for the better is indescribable!

 I love developing a close relationship with those who are selected to parent one of our puppies.
 I take pictures of each of them at birth and then at least weekly thereafter.
 I do this for you, so that you have pictures of your baby from the very start.
 I feel this is essential for bonding.
 Once you have selected your baby and have been approved, I will send you pictures, emails (I am not a texter yet) and I make myself available to chat when you want or need me.